 Today, more people live in cities than in rural areas, and by 2050, about 70 percent of the world’s population is expected to reside in urban areas.
 This explosive growth and the rapid uptake of broadband are taking place at a time of serious economic, environmental and social challenges.
 Ensuring that our cities are creative, connected and sustainable is a major challenge but also an opportunity to improve the lives of billions of people along with the health and future of the planet itself.

-The Networked Society City Index seeks to inspire and contribute to society development around the world, and in cities in particular.
-It includes 30+ major world cities and provides a framework for measuring ICT maturity in relation to social, economic and environmental progress.
+Ericsson’s Networked Society City Index provides an inspiring contribution to urban development around the world.
+The 2014 index examines and ranks 40 world cities, providing a framework for measuring ICT maturity in relation to social, economic and environmental progress.
 It can be used to exploit emerging possibilities associated with a connected world.

-See your city in a new light with the interactive City Index tool.
+See how your city measures up in the interactive City Index tool.

-The Networked Society City Index analyzes ICT-driven benefit creation in 31 of the world’s largest cities.
-Irrespective of a city’s stage of development their ICT maturity correlates closely to their triple-bottom-line performance.
+The Networked Society City Index analyzes ICT-driven benefit creation in 40 of the world’s largest cities.
+The 2014 report makes important predictions about how ICT is shaping the future of urban development.

 Redefining urban life (Ericsson Business Review)